conradakunga/Blog/_posts/2021-09-21-30-days-of-net-6-day-8-control-of-serialization-of-object-cycles.md

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2021-09-21%20-%2030%20Days%20Of%20.NET%206%20-%20Day%208%20-%20System.Text.Json%20Object%20Cycles)

 # TLDR

+Setting the reference handler using the `JsonSerializationOptions` to `ReferenceHandler.IgnoreCycles` allows you to explicitly set circular object references to null

 **This is Day 8 of the 30 Days Of .NET 6 where every day I will attempt to explain one new / improved thing in the upcoming release of .NET 6.**